The famous Quindio wax palms of Colombia

 An otherworldly beginning to the hike, which is also part of the Los Nevados National Natural Park.

-Crossing one of the multiple little bridges at the beginning of the hike.
+Crossing one of the multiple little bridges at the beginning of the Cocora hike.

-The Quindio wax palm is the tallest palm in the world and can grow to be 200 feet (60m) tall!
+The Quindio wax palm is the tallest palm in the world and can grow to be 200 ft (60m) tall!

 Useful information on hiking the Cocora Valley in Colombia, and on Salento in general

-• I would bring at least 40,000 COP (about 12 USD) per person for this hike.
-You’ll be paying for the ride to the valley, the entrance fee to the park, and then the ride back, plus a little extra for any snacks or drinks you’d like after.
+• I would bring at least 100,000 COP (about 25 USD) per person for this hike.
+You’ll be paying for the ride to the valley, the entrance fee to the park (which varies depending on how you book), and then the ride back.
+Plus, it’s always good to have a little extra for any snacks or drinks you’d like after.

 • Salento is generally very warm but does experience a rainy and dry season during the spring (April, May) and fall (September, October, November).
 It was July when my brother and I went; we had no issues with the rain.